AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-browser-extension/solving-problems/logs.md

 1. Open AdGuard VPN Browser extension, if possible, repeat the actions that led to the error.
 Note the exact time when this error occurred.
 2. Right-click the AdGuard VPN Browser extension icon.
 3. In the opened menu click *Export Logs*.
-4. As a result, an archive with logs will be saved to your device in `txt` format.
+4. As a result, the logs file will be saved to your device in `txt` format.

 Now that you have collected the logs, you need to hand them over to our development team.
 To do this: